Grace Black: Backstory and introduction

 In the character's backstory, Fraser raised Grace and Clare as a single parent.
 He put his efforts into raising Clare, believing Grace was adept to look after herself.
 Their mother had walked out on them to escape Fraser's criminal life and started a new family.
 Fraser also raised Trevor but he had become romantically involved with Clare and got her pregnant.
 Grace secretly had feelings for Trevor too.
 Grace and Clare did not get along with each other.
 When Clare died it made Grace reflect on the relationship and realise she loved her sister.
 But Grace is upset that she never told her how she felt.
 This is the main motive Grace has in wanting revenge against her killer.

 Hollyoaks had a long-running theme of having a "dark gangster corner of the show" first created with the character Scott Anderson (Daniel Hyde).
 Grace was brought into the show to fill that role of the gangster running The Loft night club.
 When Grace arrives in the village she is determined to find out the truth behind Clare's death.
 She knows Doctor Browning (Joseph Thompson) killed her sister in a hit and run incident and wants revenge.
 She notices Lindsey Butterfield (Sophie Austin) and Cindy Cunningham (Stephanie Waring) behaving suspiciously and begins to monitor them.
 She also confronts Mercedes McQueen (Jennifer Metcalfe) about Clare.
 Grace does not realise the three characters are covering up the murder of Doctor Browning.
 Lindsey becomes suspicious of Grace as soon as they meet.
 Austin told Daniel Kilkelly from Digital Spy that "Grace is quite intimidating.
 Considering her relations, I don't think she's going to be the nicest of characters."
-She also has an problematic relationship with Fraser because she believes that he loved Clare more.
+She also has a problematic relationship with Fraser because she believes that he loved Clare more.
 The show began to develop Grace's first feud storyline for Grace with Mercedes.
 When Mercedes receives Doctor Browning's life insurance money she flaunts her wealth in the village.
 This infuriates Grace and her hatred for Mercedes grows.
 She visits Trevor and makes it clear she intends to get revenge.